Latest

 Future Plans

-StrataWrite is still evolving, but here’s what’s next:
+StrataWrite is still evolving, but here is what is next:

 - A Spreadsheet view for writers who prefer organizing information in tables.